Parking Info & Policy

-The Student Vehicle Policy at Saint Joseph's University authorizes parking opportunities for graduate, PLS and HDC students as well as third- and fourth-year undergraduates who obtain permits from the Office of Public Safety and Security.
-First-year and second-year residential students are prohibited from bringing cars to campus or parking on neighboring residential streets.
+The Student Vehicle Policy at Saint Joseph's University authorizes parking opportunities for eligible students who obtain permits from the Office of Public Safety and Security.
+First-year residential students are prohibited from bringing cars to campus or parking on neighboring residential streets.
 The student operator of any vehicle that is found parked on a neighboring residential street without a valid City of Philadelphia parking permit is considered in violation of the Student Vehicle Policy and will be referred to the Office of Community Standards.

 In limited instances, the University may extend an accommodation and issue parking permits to first- or second-year students.
 These instances include:

-- First- and second-year students commuting from their permanent home.
+- First-year students commuting from their permanent home.

-- First- and second-year students who have exceptional circumstances, such as state-issued handicapped plates or placards for a personal disability or extreme family hardships as determined by the Office of Public Safety and Security.
+- First-year students who have exceptional circumstances, such as state-issued handicapped plates or placards for a personal disability or extreme family hardships as determined by the Office of Public Safety and Security.
 Employment is not considered a hardship.